Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Introduction

 The interaction between an energetic parton and the QGP is sensitive to the colour charge and the mass of the parton, while medium-induced gluon radiation is expected to be enhanced for gluon due to its larger color factor, and to be suppressed for heavy quarks by the dead-cone effect relative to that for light quarks~\cite{Dokshitzer:2001zm,Zhang:2003wk,Djordjevic:2003qk,Armesto:2003jh}.
-A separate determination of quark and gluon jet energy loss could play a significant role in revealing the fundamental color structures of the QGP and testing the color representation dependence of the jet-medium interaction~\cite{Frye:2017yrw,Gras:2017jty}.
+Such a predicted flavor hierachy of jet quenching can be identified by a separate determination of quark and gluon jet energy loss, which could play a significant role in revealing the fundamental color structures of the QGP and testing the color representation dependence of the jet-medium interaction~\cite{Frye:2017yrw,Gras:2017jty}.
 This however proves difficult, as the final state hadronic observables are a mixture of quark and gluon contributions.
 A clean method for identifying quark or gluon energy loss remains a challenge, despite many past attempts such as the multivariate analysis of jet substructure observables~\cite{Chien:2018dfn}, the proposal of using the averaged jet charge~\cite{Chen:2019gqo,CMS:2020plq,Li:2019dre} and electroweak gauge boson tagged jet~\cite{Dai:2012am,Neufeld:2010fj,Kang:2017xnc,Luo:2018pto,Zhang:2018urd,CMS:2017eqd,Yang:2021qtl, Yan:2020zrz,Zhang:2021oki,Aaboud:2019oac}.